SilviaElenDev/SilviaElenDev/README.md

 ![Linkedin (1)](https://user-images.githubusercontent.com/129884593/230432323-cd1e048d-28e8-49f8-9abc-6a5c3ee6ba4f.png)

 ## :dizzy: About Me
- <p>Hi,there </br>
+ <p>:wave: Hi,there </br>
  :grin: I'm Silvia Elen, I'm Brazilian and I'm 19 years old;</br>
  :nerd_face: I'm starting to study programming and English;</br>
  :star_struck: My goal is to get my first job in the field;</br>
- :100: Here on my profile and on my other networks you will be able to follow all my trajectory and achievements.
+ :iphone: Here on my profile and on my other networks you will be able to follow all my trajectory and achievements.
  <p/>